 Is the media Spectacle perhaps becoming less "unreal" now that it is a potentially equitable social spectacle instead of a narrow corporately-generated one like television was (I like to think so)?
 Or is the real still getting more and more replaced in our lives by the "real-looking" respresentation of Spectacle (yes, that too).
 Can technology bring us back into contact with one another's reality by breaking down the barriers of time and space and creating a true communion of humans online - democractic, engaged, clear-sighted, awake, informed in ways that were impossible before these breakthroughs?
 Or does it leave us deluded in our own mediated echo chambers, and happy to treat everything as a simulation or an occasion for entertainment?

-Is it possible that all our technology and the pervasive mediation of so much that we experience in our "reality" divorcing each of us further from reality all the time, giving us more and more unreal experiences that we are happy to take for our reality, buffering us from authentic human interaction with real other people, making real things look more and more like unreal images and unreal things seem more real?
+Is it possible that all our technology and the pervasive mediation of so much that we experience in our "reality" is divorcing each of us further from reality all the time, giving us more and more unreal experiences that we are happy to take for our reality, buffering us from authentic human interaction with real other people, making real things look more and more like unreal images and unreal things seem more real?
 One of the ideas about hyperreality involves how we try to simulate in real life the simulations we see in media.
 And of course a growing number of us are actually trying to turn ourselves into media to feel real, from basic Instagram posts to showbiz influenced influencers.
 Maybe we are more and more trying to turn our real lives in embodied reality into simulations of the phony Spectacle images we consume all day.

 A medium is something between you and someone else.
 Originally, communications media were thought of as a way of getting a message from one person to another (originally, that was what a telephone was!).
 Ideally, the communication would be as free of noise and manipulation as possible.
 But maybe the media are inevitably something between us and reality - even between us and each other!
 A screen.
-One of Neil Postman's points could be summarized: "Television makes real thing seem unreal and unreal things seem real."
+One of Neil Postman's points could be summarized: "Television makes real things seem unreal and unreal things seem real."
 Is that even truer of your phone?
 This is how hyperreality is a problem for those of us who are troubled by it.
 We want reality, but we can only get it through shadows.
 Are some shadows better representations of reality than others, even though they are still only representations of course, or can we never get to anything but shadows?
 That is the question.

 * Apparently, this well-known example is actually a bit of a myth, as it was based on somewhat flimsy data from one survey.
 In recommending caution, Marie Morelli added, however, that "The myth may have gained some currency from the reported reactions of the running mates.
 Both vice presidential candidates -- Henry Cabot Lodge for Nixon and Lyndon Baines Johnson for JFK -- thought their man had lost.
 Lodge watched on TV; Johnson listened on the radio."
 (Morelli 2016).
 Poorly substantiated or not, I think we can all easily see how it could have been true.